2018 AMCC Coach of the Year

-Coach Alban is entering his second season as head coach of the men's and women's swimming teams.
+Coach Alban is entering his third season as head coach of the men's and women's swimming teams.

 In his first season at the helm, Alban's men's team saw school records fall in five events: 500-free (twice), 1,000-free, 200-fly, 400-free relay and 800-free relay.
 A pool record was also set in the 400-free relay.
 At the conference meet, Alban's squad earned three victories (50-free, 100-back and 200-medley relay), which helped earned the Panthers a third-place finish overall.